-When we saw that Netflix had just released a brand new show based on the comic book series Locke & Key, named after a mighty powerful home with magical keys that give its residents superpowers, we just had to look it up.
+When we saw that Netflix had released a show based on the popular comic book series Locke & Key, named after a mighty powerful home with magical keys that give its residents superpowers, we just had to look it up.

 The show revolves around “three siblings who, after the gruesome murder of their father, move to their ancestral home in Massachusetts only to find the house has magical keys that give them a vast array of powers and abilities.
 Little do they know, a devious demon also wants the keys, and will stop at nothing to attain them.”
 That sounds like it would make for some fiendishly fun and sufficiently spooky time. *adding series to watchlist.

 And since the house stands at the very center of the action, let’s do what we do best and try to find as much info as possible on the Locke & Key home — like whether the house exists in real life or not (and if any demons have been said to make an appearance there in the past).